Top remote jobs you can start with no experience (2025 Guide)

 Core skills

-- accuracy
+- Accuracy

-- basic Excel or Google Sheets shortcuts
+- Basic Excel or Google Sheets shortcuts

 Where to look

-Voice work on a shoestring
+Voice work with a small setup

 Core skills

-- clear diction
+- Clear diction

-- steady pacing
+- Steady pacing

 Where to look